-The spontaneous plants were cited by 84 % of respondents, while 15% cited only plants from other regions of Côte d'Ivoire.
-Finally, 1 % of respondents know the involvement of crops in the region in the traditional soapmaking (Fig. 2).
+The spontaneous plants were cited by 84 % of respondents while 15 % cited only plants from other regions of Côte d'Ivoire.
+Finally, a very small number of respondents (1 %) know the involvement of crops in the region in the traditional soapmaking (Fig. 2).